-- The following devices are considered to be deadly weapon as defined in I.C.
-35-41-1-8: - (1) A loaded or unloaded firearm. - (2) A destructive device, weapon, device, taser (as defined in IC 35-47-8-3) or electronic stun weapon (as defined in IC 35- 47-8-1), equipment, chemical substance, or other material that in the manner it is used, or could ordinarily be used, or is intended to be used, is readily capable of causing serious bodily injury. - (3) An animal (as defined in IC 35-46-3-3) that is: - (A) readily capable of causing serious bodily injury; and - (B) used in the commission or attempted commission of a crime. - (4) A biological disease, virus, or organism that is capable of causing serious bodily injury. - (5) A knife may be considered a deadly weapon for the purposes of this rule.
-Consequences: The penalty for violation of the rules regarding deadly weapons is as follows... - Consequences: The penalty for violation of the rules regarding deadly weapons is as follows... - Up to ten (10) days OSS which may be extended pending expulsion determination, and - Expulsion from school for a period of up to one (1) calendar year. - The superintendent shall immediately notify the appropriate law enforcement agency when a student has engaged in behavior described in this section.
+The following devices are considered to be deadly weapon as defined in I.C.
+35-41-1-8:

+- (1) A loaded or unloaded firearm. - (2) A destructive device, weapon, device, taser (as defined in IC 35-47-8-3) or electronic stun weapon (as defined in IC 35- 47-8-1), equipment, chemical substance, or other material that in the manner it is used, or could ordinarily be used, or is intended to be used, is readily capable of causing serious bodily injury. - (3) An animal (as defined in IC 35-46-3-3) that is: - (A) readily capable of causing serious bodily injury; and - (B) used in the commission or attempted commission of a crime. - (4) A biological disease, virus, or organism that is capable of causing serious bodily injury. - (5) A knife may be considered a deadly weapon for the purposes of this rule. - Consequences: The penalty for violation of the rules regarding deadly weapons is as follows... - Up to ten (10) days OSS which may be extended pending expulsion determination, and - Expulsion from school for a period of up to one (1) calendar year. - The superintendent shall immediately notify the appropriate law enforcement agency when a student has engaged in behavior described in this section.